Review: IcelandAir – Boston, MA to Reykjavík, Iceland

 In the baggage claim area, there was a TV with flight numbers and for our flight it said “bags on belt”.
 That was fast!
 And indeed they were on the belt.
 We grabbed our bags and hit the ATMs that were right there because I had read that some parking spots around the country require cash.

-However, Spoiler: None of the ones we encountered did.
-I was able to pay everything on my phone via website or the ParkaApp and we had to figure out how to spend this cash the day before we left the country.
+However, spoiler: None of the ones we encountered did.
+I was able to pay everything on my phone via a listed website or the ParkaApp.
+So we had to figure out how to spend this cash the day before we left the country.

 Arrivals

-We continued to follow signs to the exit where I met my Mom and headed to Blue Car Rental to begin our circumnavigating of Iceland, which I cataloged on my Instagram.
+We continued to follow signs to the exit where I met my Mom and headed to Blue Car Rental to begin our circumnavigation of Iceland, which I cataloged in detail on my Instagram.

 Reimbursements